 To better guide water, the flashing can overlap the roof edge by one inch.

 Understanding the safety procedure is the most significant step before studying how to build a metal roof.
 When operating above ground, please make sure to emphasize protection.

 - Gloves and protective goggles should be part of the equipment for the roofing and worn to avoid injuries at all times.
 If operating above ground, always prioritize protection.

 - Make sure no electrical wires are dangling over the roof or low branches.

 - At the base and the point of the roof touch, lock your ladder.
 Test the ladder to make sure it is not going to shift under your weight.

 - Use adequate fall safety devices and make sure that the device is properly anchored to the roof studs.

 - When engaged in roof work, wear appropriate safety shoes.

 While this article will give you a clear understanding of what is normally important for a metal roof to be built, the procedure can be very complicated and risky.
-It is also best to delegate a project of this scope to a competent installer like Corey & Corey in Cape Cod.
+It is also a good call to delegate a metal roofing installation projects to a competent installer like Corey & Corey in Cape Cod.
 Call us at 508-775-8240 and get a free quote.